NicoHood/PinChangeInterrupt/Readme.md

 ![Header Picture](header.png)

-New PinChangeInterrupt with a very resource friendly implementation.
+PinChangeInterrupt library with a resource friendly implementation (API and LowLevel).
-PinChangeInterrupts are a bit slower than normal Pin Interrupts because of the pin change comparison but this library tries to reduce this disadvantage to a minimum, even with an user friendly API.
-Compared with the normal Interrupts it is even more compact and all available PCINTs can be used.

-**Features:**
+PinChangeInterrupts are different than normal Interrupts.
+See detail below.

+#####Features:
 * PinChangeInterrupt for a lot of pins
 * Rising, Falling or Change detection for every pin separately
-* Usable on every standard Arduino and Attiny as well
+* Usable on a lot Arduino compatible boards
-* Uses less ram & flash than normal Interrupts
-* Implementation is fast and compact
+* Implementation is fast, compact and resource friendly
-* Ports/Pins can be manually deactivated in the .h file
+* Ports/Pins can be manually deactivated in the Settings file
 * API and LowLevel option
+* Full Port0-3 support
 * .a linkage optimization

-**Supported pins for PinChangeInterrupt:**
+#####Supported pins for PinChangeInterrupt:
+See [PCINT pin table](https://github.com/NicoHood/PinChangeInterrupt/#pcint-pin-table) at the bottom for more details.

 ```
  Arduino Uno: All pins are usable
  Arduino Mega: 10, 11, 12, 13, 50, 51, 52, 53, A8 (62), A9 (63), A10 (64),